Improvements

 <div v-repeat="user in users | filterBy myCustomFilterFunction">

-filter can now accept an empty string argument to output the result without a currency symbol.
+currency filter can now accept an empty string argument to output the result without a currency symbol.

 - When in

-mode, Vue will also print async stack traces for warnings.
+debug mode, Vue will also print async stack traces for warnings.
 Previously the stack trace stops at the internal batcher handler due to Vue's async update queue; now the stack trace goes all the way back to what originally triggered the update.

 - Component asset names can also be in PascalCase in addition to camelCase:

-will both be interpreted as my-component
+myComponent and MyComponent will both be interpreted as my-component during the lookup.

 - Data object properties prefixed with

-are now also observed; this means they can be used for data binding, however if it is a root-level property it will not be proxied on the vm instance.
+_ and $ are now also observed; this means they can be used for data binding, however if it is a root-level property it will not be proxied on the vm instance.

 For example: